apostrophecms/apostrophe-documentation/docs/reference/modules/apostrophe-express.md

 Destroys the HTTP server object, freeing the port.
 ### absoluteUrl(*req*, *res*, *next*)
 Standard middleware.
-Sets the `req.absoluteUrl` property for all requests, based on the `baseUrl` option if available, otherwise based on the user's request headers.
+Sets the `req.absoluteUrl` property for all requests, based on the `baseUrl` option or `APOS_BASE_URL` environment variable if available, otherwise based on the user's request headers.
 The global `prefix` option and `req.url` are then appended.

 `req.baseUrl` and `req.baseUrlWithPrefix` are also made available, and all three properties are also added to `req.data` if not already present.

-The `baseUrl` option should be configured at the top level, for Apostrophe itself, NOT specifically for this module, but for bc the latter is also accepted in this one case.
+The `baseUrl` option should be configured at the top level or through the `APOS_BASE_URL` environment variable, for Apostrophe itself, NOT specifically for this module, but for bc the latter is also accepted in this one case.
 For a satisfyingly global result, set it at the top level instead.
 ### htmlPageId(*req*, *res*, *next*)